wx-chevalier/Awesome-Lists-and-CheatSheets/DataScienceAI/DataScienceAI-Book-Links.md

 * [2017-TensorFlow Book #Book#](https://github.com/BinRoot/TensorFlow-Book): Accompanying source code for Machine Learning with TensorFlow.
 Refer to the book for step-by-step explanations.

+- [2017-Deep Learning with Python](https://github.com/fchollet/deep-learning-with-python-notebooks): Here we have only included the code samples themselves and immediately related surrounding comments.

 # NLP | 自然语言处理

 * [2016-Text Data Management and Analysis #Book#](https://dl.acm.org/citation.cfm?id=2915031): A Practical Introduction to Information Retrieval and Text Mining